|

 (e)

-(1) Notwithstanding Section 6253 of the Government Code, or any other provision of law, photographic records
+(1) Notwithstanding Section 6253 of the Government Code, or any other law, photographic records

 made by an automated enforcement system shall be confidential, and shall be made available only to governmental